 - Press saute on the Foodi .

 - If using the bacon, begin to saute now to render some of the fat into the pot.
-If NOT using the bacon, add the 1 tbsp of oil to the pot to heat.
+If NOT using the bacon, add the 1 tablespoon of oil to the pot to heat.

 - When the bacon is rendered, add the celery and onion to saute in the fat.
 If not using the bacon, simply add the celery, onions, and carrots to saute.